PHAROS Living Lab

-Living Lab in Kerry & Cork, Ireland, May 26–28, 2026, organised by Munster Technological University Kerry & Bantry Marine Research Station.
+Kerry & Cork, Ireland, organised by MTU Kerry & BMRS

 What is the Ireland Mega Event?

-MarCoLab Ireland invite you to the second PHAROS Mega Event, an exciting 3-day event from the 26th to 28st of May, 2026 in South-West Ireland (Kerry & West Cork)
+MarCoLab Ireland organised the second PHAROS Mega Event, an exciting three-day event that took place from 26th to 28th May 2026 in south-west Ireland (Kerry and West Cork).

-Join the Atlantic and Arctic Lighthouse community to promote marine restoration, ocean literacy, and the blue economy in the Ireland.
+Over 60 marine scientists, policymakers, and coastal stakeholders gathered in Kerry and West Cork, joining the Atlantic and Arctic Lighthouse community to promote marine restoration, ocean literacy, and the blue economy in Ireland.

-Event organised & managed by Munster Technological University Kerry & Bantry Marine Research Station.
+The event was organised and managed by Munster Technological University Kerry and Bantry Marine Research Station.

 Ireland Living Lab Event

-Join us 26th–28th May in Kerry & Cork for the Mega Event Ireland, uniting government, researchers, innovators, educators, businesses, investors, and local communities to launch two Living Labs.
-Together, we’ll tackle marine restoration challenges through citizen engagement, school programmes, and innovative demos.
-Highlights include the MINKA Living Lab launch, “Waste to Worth” 3D printing, fisher-led initiatives, Blue Schools webinar, STEM building tour, art exhibition, and a visit to Bantry Marine Research Station’s kelp farm
+The Irish Living Lab event took place from 26th to 28th May 2026 in Kerry and Cork as part of the Mega Event Ireland, uniting government, researchers, innovators, educators, businesses, investors, and local communities to launch two Living Labs.
+Together, they tackled marine restoration challenges through citizen engagement, school programmes, and innovative demonstrations.
+The programme also included the MINKA Living Lab launch“Waste to Worth” 3D printingfisher-led initiatives, a Blue Schools webinar, a STEM building tour, an art exhibition, and a visit to Bantry Marine Research Station’s kelp farm.

 Mar-Co-Lab Ireland is a blue economy innovation space whose name sums up its mission: Mar as the ocean, Co as collaboration, cooperation and co-creation, and Lab as a living lab; the word Marco within its name explicitly refers to a framework, a shared structure where, through the quadruple helix, innovation and awareness around nature-based solutions are fostered to balance the economy and environmental protection.